Skip to content

 Replace the link above (the text between the quotations marks) with the link from your channel, which you copied in the last step.
 Once you hit enter, you will see the cell display the message, "Loading."

-Shortly thereafter, your Google Sheet will populate with the product information you selected in your channel.The "import data" function will populate your google sheet with info. from Plytix.
+Shortly thereafter, your Google Sheet will populate with the product information you selected in your channel.3. content in google sheets

 Widgets powered by spreadsheets using the ImportData function refresh approximately every 15 minutes.